-Cost: $200 per program, $1,000 for a package of six programs, or $2,000 for a package of 12 programs.
+Cost: $200 per program, $1000 for a package of six programs, or $2000 for a package of 12 programs

-Trainer available Monday – Friday at 2:30pm
+A special training session available Monday – Friday at 1:00pm

-Trainer available Monday – Friday at 10:30am
+A special feeding and training session available Monday – Friday at 10:30am

-Whether your class is studying ocean pollution, marine animal rescue, shark conservation or marine biology careers, we have just the expert to answer all of your questions.
+Whether your class is studying ocean pollution, marine animal rescue, shark conservation or marine biology careers, we have just the expert to answer all your questions.
 This program will include a brief topic overview followed by a question and answer session with the specified topic expert.

 Through interactive activities, students discover the many adaptations these charismatic marine mammals have for survival in their ocean habitat.
-(Weather permitting; this program is conducted at the outdoor Arctic Coast habitat)

-Trainer available Monday – Friday at 11:00am
+A special feeding and training session with a beluga whale is available Monday – Friday at 11:00am

-Sharks are in trouble; of the roughly 375 shark species, 66 are threatened or endangered, mostly due to overhunting and the effects of pollution.
-In this class, students will learn about the fascinating shark species, the challenges they must overcome for survival and the conservation efforts underway to protect them.
+Sharks are in trouble.
+Of the roughly 375 shark species, 66 are threatened or endangered, mostly due to overhunting and the effects of pollution.
+In this class, students will learn about the fascinating shark species, the challenges they must overcome for survival, and the conservation efforts underway to protect them.

 Did you know that 97% of all animals on earth don’t have a backbone?
 In this program, students become scientists to investigate and classify live marine invertebrates into groups based upon their common characteristics.
 Some animals may look completely different but are classified together because of their unique adaptations.
-This class promotes both their observation and critical thinking skills.
+This class promotes well both their observation and critical thinking skills.
 Middle school and high school program add-ons can include a squid dissection to enhance this program.